kivy/kivy/doc/sources/installation/installation-macosx.rst

     components yourself.
 We suggest using
     `homebrew <http://mxcl.github.com/homebrew/>`_ to do that.

+    There can be a limitation on some OS X with more than one monitor.
+    The application will crash when you try to start it on the second monitor.

 For Mac OS X 10.7 and later, we provide a Kivy.app with all dependencies bundled.
 Download it from our `Download Page <http://kivy.org/#download>`_.
 It comes as a .dmg